We've all had to deal with an anti-hunter. Here are 10 facts to share with them.

 5. When tallying up the various fees, licensing, and taxes, hunters raise $1.6 billion!

 In a world that loves to go all natural and eat organic, hunting is the purest form of organic eating.
-Not to mention most of game is high in protein and provides great nutritional value.
+Not to mention most wild game and fish is high in protein and provides great nutritional value.

 7. In the past century, elk, whitetails, turkeys, and ducks have gone from thousands to millions thanks to the help of hunters and programs funded by hunters.